Cal Poly Humboldt

 Solution

 Cal Poly Humboldt migrated from Wasabi to Backblaze B2 Cloud Storage.
-A proof of concept with 40TB of file server data went so smoothly that they immediately added another 110TB for VM storage, followed by an additional 100TB to back up their research arm to avoid Google fees following the closure of Google’s free education tier.
-Today, Veeam moves long-term archives and weekly backups from Cal Poly Humboldt’s servers to their Backblaze B2 storage bucket automatically.
+A proof of concept with 40TB of file server data went so smoothly that they immediately added another 110TB for virtual machine (VM) storage, followed by an additional 100TB to back up their research arm to avoid Google fees following the closure of Google’s free education tier.
+Today, Veeam moves long-term archives and weekly backups from Cal Poly Humboldt’s servers to their Backblaze B2 Bucket automatically.

 Result